 - Significant contributor to policy and thought leadership and one of the key players in establishing infrastructure’s current prominence in the national debate.

 - National Managing Partner, Corporate (2000 to 2003)

 - Partner, Brisbane (1981 to 1987)

-- Resourced and managed a complex partial privatisation of a highly public and politically charged privatisation transaction (Loy Yang B power station).
+- Resourced and managed a complex partial privatization of a highly public and politically charged privatization transaction (Loy Yang B power station).
 Much of the pioneering work done underpinned subsequent projects and opportunities in Australia for the next 20 years (1992).

 - Played a key role leading the implementation of the first public private infrastructure development in the world for an electronic tollway (Melbourne CityLink).
 Oversaw the development of contractual terms on behalf of the State Government, managed significant complexity and controversy, and led the resolution of significant litigation initiated by contractors and associated risks.
 This was a globally significant project undertaken in contentious circumstances and challenging economic conditions (1995-2015).

 - Conceptualized and negotiated framework business relationships and commercial undertakings for infrastructure projects across a variety of countries in the Asia Pacific region, with a strong government relations overlay, and high needs for flexibility and diplomacy (1996-2011).